hermannpencole/nifi-swagger-client/docs/ProcessorsApi.md

 ProcessorsApi apiInstance = new ProcessorsApi();
 String id = "id_example"; // String | The processor id.
+Object clientId = null; // Object | If the client id is not specified, new one will be generated.
+This value (whether specified or generated) is included in the response.
 String propertyName = "propertyName_example"; // String | The property name.
-String clientId = "clientId_example"; // String | If the client id is not specified, new one will be generated.
-This value (whether specified or generated) is included in the response. try {
+try {
-    PropertyDescriptorEntity result = apiInstance.getPropertyDescriptor(id, propertyName, clientId);
+    PropertyDescriptorEntity result = apiInstance.getPropertyDescriptor(id, clientId, propertyName);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProcessorsApi#getPropertyDescriptor");